Albert Camus: Literary career

 Two of Camus's works were published posthumously.
-The first entitled La mort heureuse (A Happy Death) (1970), features a character named Patrice Mersault, comparable to The Stranger's Meursault.
+The first entitled La mort heureuse (A Happy Death) (1971) is a novel that was written between 1936 and 1938.
+It features a character named Patrice Mersault, comparable to The Stranger's Meursault.
 There is scholarly debate about the relationship between the two books.
-The second was an unfinished novel, Le Premier homme (The First Man) (1995), which Camus was writing before he died.
+The second was an unfinished novel, Le Premier homme (The First Man, published in 1994), which Camus was writing before he died.
 It was an autobiographical work about his childhood in Algeria and its publication in 1994 sparked a widespread reconsideration of Camus's allegedly unrepentant colonialism.

 Political stance

 Camus was a moralist; he claimed morality should guide politics.
 While he did not deny that morals change over time, he rejected the classical Marxist view that historical material relations define morality.

-Camus was also strongly critical of Marxism-Leninism, especially in the case of the Soviet Union, which he considered totalitarian.
+Camus was also strongly critical of Marxism–Leninism, which he considered totalitarian, especially in the case of the Soviet Union.
 Camus rebuked those sympathetic to the Soviet model and their "decision to call total servitude freedom".
-A proponent of libertarian socialism, he claimed the USSR was not socialist, and the United States was not liberal.
-His critique of the USSR caused him to clash with others on the political left, most notably with his on-again, off-again friend Jean-Paul Sartre.
+A proponent of libertarian socialism, he stated that the Soviet Union was not socialist and the United States was not liberal.
+His critique of the Soviet Union caused him to clash with others on the political left, most notably with his on-again/off-again friend Jean-Paul Sartre.

 Active in the French Resistance to the Nazi occupation of France during World War II, Camus wrote for and edited the Resistance journal Combat.
 Of the French collaboration with the German occupiers, he wrote: "Now the only moral value is courage, which is useful here for judging the puppets and chatterboxes who pretend to speak in the name of the people."
-After France's liberation, Camus remarked, "This country does not need a Talleyrand, but a Saint-Just."
+After France's liberation, Camus remarked: "This country does not need a Talleyrand, but a Saint-Just."
 The reality of the postwar tribunals soon changed his mind: Camus publicly reversed himself and became a lifelong opponent of capital punishment.

 Camus had anarchist sympathies, which intensified in the 1950s, when he came to believe that the Soviet model was morally bankrupt.
-Camus was firmly against any kind of exploitation, authority, property, the State, and centralization.
-He, however, opposed revolution, separating the rebel from the revolutionary and believing that the belief in "absolute truth", most often assuming the guise of history or reason, inspires the revolutionary and leads to tragic results.
+Camus was firmly against any kind of exploitation, authority, or property, as well as the State and centralization.
+However, he opposed revolution, separating the rebel from the revolutionary and believing that the belief in "absolute truth", most often assuming the guise of history or reason, inspires the revolutionary and leads to tragic results.
 He believed that rebellion is spurred by our outrage over the world's lack of transcendent significance, while political rebellion is our response to attacks against the dignity and autonomy of the individual.
-Camus opposed political violence, tolerating it only in rare and very narrowly defined instances, as well as revolutionary terror which he accused of sacrificing innocent lives on the altar of history.
+Camus opposed political violence, tolerating it only in rare and very narrowly defined instances, as well as revolutionary terror, which he accused of sacrificing innocent lives on the altar of history.

-Philosophy professor David Sherman considers Camus an anarcho-syndicalist.
+David Sherman considers Camus an anarcho-syndicalist.
 Graeme Nicholson considers Camus an existentialist anarchist.